 "Has the potter no right over the clay, to make out of the same lump one vessel for honorable use and another for dishonorable use?
-What if God, desiring to show his wrath and to make known his power, has endured with much patience vessels of wrath prepared for destruction, in order to make known the riches of his glory for vessels of mercy, which he has prepared beforehand for glory-" (Romans 9:21-23 ESV).
+What if God, desiring to show his wrath and to make known his power, has endured with much patience vessels of wrath prepared for destruction, in order to make known the riches of his glory for vessels of mercy, which he has prepared beforehand for glory-" (Romans 9:21-23 ESV.)

-Those not in Christ, not on God's side, when faith is no longer required, when belief if no longer possible; they are not granted the benefit of a quick dismissal, but those made in God's image are not that easily unmade.
-They are sent to eternal torment, to continue dying, becoming sicker and sicker, increasing in both entropy and pain, but never actually dying, alone forever.
+Those not in Christ, not on God's side, when faith is no longer required, when belief is no longer possible-they are not granted the benefit of a quick dismissal.
+But those made in God's image are not that easily unmade.
+They are sent to eternal torment, to continue dying, growing sicker and sicker, increasing in both entropy and pain, but never actually dying, alone forever.
 "It is better for you to enter life maimed than with two hands to go into hell, where the fire never goes out."
-(Mark 9:43 NIV).
+(Mark 9:43 NIV.)

-If we make ourselves subject to the Subjective God then we are not in a position to make demands; but as soon as we make ourselves subject then we are delighted to find beyond all expectation, that God is motivated by the grace that comes from His own Word.
-That there is a way not just to be a servant in His house, but a son at His table.
-If we are as happy as we are surprised to discover that God is a Subjective God, then should we not also be willing to accept the horror awaiting those who choose a different path.
+If we make ourselves subject to the Subjective God, then we're not in a position to make demands.
+But no sooner are we submitted to Him than we find, beyond all expectation, God's abundant grace that comes from His Word, because justice has already been applied to His Word.
+We find that there is a way for us not just to be servants in His house, but sons and daughters at His table.
+If we are as happy as we are surprised to discover that God is a Subjective God, then should we not also be willing to accept the horror awaiting those who choose a different path?

-What kind of response ought we to have toward the human opposition we are bound to find on planet earth?
+What kind of response should we have toward the human opposition we're bound to find on planet Earth?